 Next we’ll create the certificate using our CSR, the CA private key, the CA certificate, and a config file, but first we need to create that config file.

-The config file is needed to define the Subject Alternative Name (SAN) extension we discussed in my last article.
-I created a new file named
+The config file is needed to define the Subject Alternative Name (SAN) extension which is defined in this section (i.e. extension) of the certificate:

-openssl req command.
-From what I understand, the x509 command is needed to do the signing with the root certificate and private key.
-Again, I found this example config file on Stack Overflow and it seems to work.
+openssl x509 command because from what I understand, the x509 command is needed to do the signing with the root certificate and private key.
+I found this example config file on Stack Overflow and it seems to work.

 Now we run the command to create the certificate:

-I now have three files: dev.mergebot.com.key (the private key), dev.mergebot.com.csr (the certificate signing request), and dev.mergebot.com.crt (the signed certificate).
+I now have three files: dev.deliciousbrains.com.key (the private key), dev.deliciousbrains.com.csr (the certificate signing request), and dev.deliciousbrains.com.crt (the signed certificate).

 I can now configure my web server with the private key and the certificate.
-If you’re running a Linux server, you can use the instructions in our Hosting WordPress Yourself series.
-If you’re using MAMP, you can select the certificate and key files using the UI:
+If you’re running a Linux server, you can use the instructions in our Install WordPress on Ubuntu 20.04 series If you’re using MAMP, you can select the certificate and key files using the UI:

-For any other dev sites, we can just repeat this last part of creating a certificate.
-No need to install any new certificates on any of my devices.
-Much better.
+For any other dev sites, we can just repeat this last part of creating a certificate, we don’t have to create a new CA for each site.

 Have you tried setting up a CA of your own?
-Maybe you’ve been using your own CA for years?
-Are there any drawbacks that I missed?
+Do you work locally with HTTPS?
 Let me know in the comments below.